 Staff from the MEWS Teaching Area can answer questions about the different uses of Adobe.
 Contact them at email@example.com.

 VPN stands for virtual private network.
 MHC VPN allows us to connect to the MHC network from home (or while traveling) safely and securely in order to access campus resources.
 VPN makes your connection private and secure.
 This is important when working with private, secure or high risk college data, as well as if you're on a public wifi.

-VPN is only required when using an on-campus restricted software, library resource, or while connecting remotely to a campus computer.
+VPN is only required when using an on-campus restricted software or library resource, or when connecting remotely to a campus computer.
 For the majority of student work, VPN is not necessary.